telefonicaid/perseo-fe/documentation/logs.md

 **Action**: Check configured mongoDB is up and running and is accessible from perseo.
 Check that databases exist.

+You can find more information about DB dynamics in the [database aspects](admin.md#database-aspects) documentation.
 ____
 <a name="database_orion"></a>
 ### Alarm DATABASE_ORION